 The dominant radiographic pattern, however, is a large (often around 12-15 cm 8), predominantly cystic mass with internal septations 3.
 There can be considerable variation in the size of septae and cystic spaces 9.

 Although nonspecific, radiographs may show a large, noncalcified mass in the right upper quadrant 9.

-It usually appear as a multiseptated cystic lesion interspersed with solid components.
+It usually appears as a multiseptated cystic lesion interspersed with solid components.
 Detection is difficult for pedunculated lesions.
 In some lesions may be the predominance of solid structures 13.